sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3-followup/index.md

 <a href="https://github.com/sudorandom/example-connect-http3/blob/v0.0.2/server-multi/main.go" target="_blank">See the full source at GitHub.</a>
 {{</ aside >}}

 With this code, you can now connect using any version of HTTP and with gRPC, gRPC-Web or Connect.
-The compatibility matrix is now all green:

 ```shell
 $ buf curl -k --protocol=grpc \